uviclibraries/h5p/images-interactive.md

 10. Click **behavioural settings**, leave the slider to be horizonal but change the slider color to a color of your choosing.
 I will choose #3a18b1.
 11. Now select **Create** and there you have your image juxtaposition.<br>
 <iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=15" width="675" height="493" frameborder="0" allowfullscreen="allowfullscreen" title="Library"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script><br>

+### Guess the answer
+1. In Wordpress, select my site in the upper toolbar, then on the left hand side select **H5P Content** and select **Add new**
+2. Once add new is selected, a bunch of options will appear with a box including **Search for content types**.
+3. In the search for content types box, type **Guess the answer** and click on  **get** and **install**
+4. Once you have done this you the get button should be replaced with a blue **use**.
+Click that.
+5. Press use.
+6. It will now ask for a title, for this activity you can choose your own title or type **Fruit in French**
+7. For the description, write **Name the fruit in French**
+8. Click the **media** toggle arrow, next select the type by clicking the down arrow and selecting **image**
+9. Click the **+ add** button, and use the fruit we have downloaded previously (see memory game activity top of page).
+10. I will first add the [strawberry](https://www.pexels.com/photo/strawberry-on-blue-surface-566888/) by selecting it from my downloads and clicking **open**.
+11. Next for the alternative text, I will type **red berry**
+12. We will leave the descriptive solution label as **click to see the answer**
+13. The solution text will be **fraise**
+14. Select the green create button and you have your guess the answer activity.

+<iframe src="https://brittanyseducblog.opened.ca/wp-admin/admin-ajax.php?action=h5p_embed&id=19" width="958" height="784" frameborder="0" allowfullscreen="allowfullscreen" title="Fruit in French"></iframe><script src="https://brittanyseducblog.opened.ca/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 [NEXT STEP: Study Cards](study-cards.html){: .btn .btn-blue }<br> or [Sharing and embedding](sharing.html){: .btn .btn-blue }<br>